Meditation: These Simple Techniques Can Help You Unwind

 After all, how many times have you been instructed to take three deep breathes in an effort to calm down?

-When you first being incorporating meditation into your schedule, try starting with just 1-2 minutes of practice each day.
-Overtime, you may find it easier to gradually increase your daily dedicated meditation time.
+When you first start incorporating meditation into your schedule, try starting with just 1-2 minutes of practice each day.
+Over time, you can gradually increase your daily dedicated meditation time.

 When learning to meditate, it’s important to remember that patience is key.